-With landscape photography it’s all about the details.
+With landscape photography, it’s all about the details.
 The more you can shove into your image, the better it’s going to look.
-Detail and depth of field are both increased by longer exposure times, so try to use the highest F-stop value (22 on most cameras) whenever possible.
+Detail and depth of field are both increased by longer exposure times, so try to use the highest F-stop value (f/22 on most lenses) whenever possible.
 This will allow less light into the camera and give you more flexibility in exposing the film.
 If you want to use a slower ISO film (around 100) this will also pull in more detail but be careful as slow films may not be the best for all lighting situations.

 Hold ’em Steady

 While slower shutter speeds will add to your detail and depth of field, lengthening the exposure time has its own risks.
 Even the most steady-handed of photographers begin to run the risk of hand “shake” blur at a shutter speed of about 125, so skip this headache altogether and mount your camera on a tripod, sandbag, or flat rock.
 If you’re using a very low shutter speed or the bulb setting on your camera, you may also want to consider picking up a cable release.
 This will prevent the image from being compromised by the movement of your hands pushing the shutter button.

 Picture an empty room with no windows.
 Pretty boring, isn’t it?
 Landscapes are exactly the same as any other photograph.
 You need a subject to make it interesting.
 No matter what kind of landscape you’re taking, you want to have some type of focal point framed in the image.
 This may seem strange, but simply pointing a camera at a mountain and hitting the shutter isn’t going to automatically result in an amazing photograph.
 Think of the “story” of each photograph, and try to tell it in the frame.